mohdfareed/machine-setup/README.md

   - `venv`: the Python virtual environment module.
 - `git`: the version control system.
 - `zsh`: if setting up a Unix machine.
-- `powershell`: if setting up a Windows machine.
+- `powershell 7`: if setting up a Windows machine.

 ## Usage